ryanxingql/rbqe/README.md

 ## 0. Background

-Official repository of [Early Exit Or Not: Resource-Efficient Blind Quality Enhancement for Compressed Images](https://arxiv.org/abs/2006.16581), ECCV 2020.
+Official repository of [Early Exit or Not: Resource-Efficient Blind Quality Enhancement for Compressed Images](https://arxiv.org/abs/2006.16581), ECCV 2020.

 - A **single blind** enhancement model for HEVC/JPEG-compressed images with a **wide range** of Quantization Parameters (QPs) or Quality Factors (QFs).
 - A **multi-output dynamic** network with **early-exit** mechanism for easy input.